Members are used for registering and authenticating external users of an Umbraco installation (ie. forum members, intranet users and so forth).

 Member Groups define roles for your members that can be used for role-based protection.
 A member can be in multiple groups.

 To create a new Member Group click the menu icon next to the Member Groups node in the Members section.
 Choose Create, name the group, and save the group.

 Assigning a Member Group

-Umbraco 7.9.0 provides the ability to mark members as sensitive.
-A sensitive member's data will not be displayed to backoffice users unless they have appropriate permissions.
+You will have the option to mark member properties as sensitive.
+Sensitive properties on a members data will not be displayed to backoffice users unless they have appropriate permissions.